darealshinji/win32-symlink-stuff/README.md

-Win32 C helper functions to handle symbolic links.
+Win32 C helper functions to read or create symbolic and hard links, including POSIX functions such as `lstat()` and `readlink()`.

-createLink: create a symbolic link or hard link

-getCanonicalPath: return the canonicalized absolute filepath

-getLinkTarget: return the target of a symbolic link

-isSymlink: returns whether a path is a symbolic link or not
+See `include/w32-symlink.h` for information about its API.